-Infrastructural assets are revalued with sufficient regularity to ensure that their carrying amount does not differ materially from fair value and at least every five years.
-All other asset classes included Land and Buildings are carried at depreciated historical cost.
+Structural assets are revalued with sufficient regularity to ensure that their carrying amount does not differ materially from fair value and at least every three years.
+All other asset classes are carried at depreciated historical cost.

 The Group assesses the carrying values of its revalued assets annually to ensure that they do not differ materially from the assets' fair values.
 If there is a material difference, then the off-cycle asset classes are revalued.